 In 1264 AD, during the spread of Christianity, The Knights of the Teutonic order established a stud farm in East Prussia.
 They ordered the landowners to begin breeding horses for use by the army.
 The Teutonic horses were interbred using the small, utilitarian Schweiken horses of the locals.

 Of approximately 80,000 registered and branded Trakehner horses before war, less than a thousand ever made it to West Germany.
 Some 800 to 1,000 others survived in Poland, and the breed was now divided by political turmoil.
+Rebuilding and re-establishing the breed was difficult and time consumning.
 In Poland, herds were gathered and identified by brands and registration papers.
 Poland reestablished east Prussian studs and began breeding for somewhat heavier, sturdier horses.
-The West Germans bred for the lighter and more elegant type, and the West German Trakehner Association was founded in 1947.
+The West Germans bred for the lighter and more elegant type.

 The Trakehner has a rectangular build, fronted by a long sloping shoulder and a medium-long, well-set neck.
 This horse has short cannons bones, and flatter hindquarters with a gently sloped croup.
 The head is often finely chiseled, narrow at the muzzle, and large, kind eyes are set on a broad forehead which should convey a look of nobility and intelligence.
 It is known for its "floating” quality of movement; the trot in particular should be balanced and full of impulsion.

-Typically standing between 15.3 and 17 hands high, Trakehners can be any color, with bay, chestnut, grey and black being the most common.
-The breed also includes some roan and pinto colored horses.
+Trakehners typically stand between 15.3 and 17 hands high.
+Though 70% of all Trakehner purebreds are black, they can be any color.
+Bay, chestnut, grey and black are the most common, but the breed also includes some roan and pinto colored horses.
 It is considered to be the lightest and most refined of the warmbloods, due partly to its closed stud book which only allows breeding to other Trakehners and selected Thoroughbred and Arabian horses.

 Trakehner horses are relatively big eaters who tend to have a quick metabolism, so plenty of hay and roughage should be made available.
 They grow very rapidly, but can be somewhat slower to mature and develop than other breeds, and should not be started to work until at least three years of age.